javokhirm/vention-lab-expo/README.md

 - Implement a pull-to-refresh feature on the FlatList.
 - Add animations to screen transitions.

----

-This structured format provides a clear and detailed description of the home task, focusing on the components and their appearance, and guiding students through the creation of a simple news application using Expo and React Native.

-Certainly!
-Here are the instructions for submitting the project to GitHub, which you can append to the existing README.

----

 ## Submission Instructions
 **Submit Your Repository Link:**
    - Once your project is successfully pushed to GitHub, go to the repository page on GitHub.